Intermountain Golf Car History Began in 1983 with Ray Homer

 Ray succeeded in operating his own new golf vehicle distributorship and has presided over that company.

 We observed IGC grow from a small one-man operation to a thriving regional business.

-From a One-man Start-up to Five Dealerships in Three States
+From a 1-man Start-up to 7 Dealerships in 4 States

-IGC currently employs over 60 employees who manage and carry out it’s daily business operations.
-IGC has sales and service facilities in Sandy and St. George Utah; Idaho Falls (Chubbuck) Idaho, and Mesquite and Las Vegas, Nevada.
+IGC currently employs nearly 100 employees who manage and carry out it’s daily business operations.
+IGC has sales and service facilities in Sandy and St. George Utah; Idaho Falls (Chubbuck) Idaho, Mesquite, Las Vegas, and Henderson, Nevada, and Prescott, Arizona.
 Nearly half of the company’s employees are trained golf car technicians.
-Intermountain Golf Cars, Inc., operates five locations and a service van throughout the Intermountain region.
+Intermountain Golf Cars, Inc., operates seven locations throughout the Intermountain region.

 Success Builds Upon Success

 Today, Ray Homer continues to direct the company as President.
 Drew Homer serves as Vice President and General Manager.